danielamuniz367/employee-directory/README.md

 ## UPDATE: IN THE MIDDLE OF REWRITING IN TYPESCRIPT
+- Take a look at the `ts` branch to see these changes

 ##  To run this project
 1. Within project directory in a terminal, run `npm install`